Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 msiexec.exe /x <path to Acrobat msi file> /qn

-You can deploy Acrobat DC Updates using deployment practices used in your organization.
+You can deploy Acrobat Updates using deployment practices used in your organization.
 For more information about updates, see Patch release notes.